zknill/RESTume/README.md

 A REST API that exposes my CV for the world to see.

 ## TODO
-- Before any more endpoints/features.
-Write some proper tests
+- Consider how to properly test the more complex endpoints
 - Add better database integration.
 - Add support for more RESTful paths. e.g. /work/{job}/{detail}
 - Add better tests